alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

      Adding text artifacts is a computationally expensive process and should be run with GPU machines for large scale dataset generation.

 - ### Wrinkles and creases
-     Creases can be modeled by Gaussian-distributed blurred lines, linearly spaced to give an impression of creases caused by paper folds.
-To simulate the effect of blurring on crease lines, we apply Gaussian blurring to the generated crease lines, which is commonly used as an image augmentation technique to simulate smoothing or blurring effects in images.
-The application of Gaussian blurring to the created crease lines aids in generating more realistic images by simulating a shadow effect in the crease, which is commonly observed in scanned paper ECG images.
-Wrinkles can be thought of as textures and can thus be synthesized by state-of-the-art texture synthesis techniques such as image quilting.
+     Creases are simulated using Gaussian-blurred lines, evenly spaced to mimic paper fold creases.
+Gaussian blurring, a common image augmentation technique for smoothing effects, is applied to these lines.
+This blurring enhances realism by creating a shadow effect in the creases, common in scanned images or real paper ECG.
+For wrinkles, which are essentially textures, advanced texture synthesis methods like image quilting are used.

      Add `--wrinkes` to the python command to add wrinkle distoritions to the images.
 Furthermore following attributes specific to the wrinkles can be adjusted:

-     - `-ca`: Crease angle with respect to the image; default: 90
+     - `-ca`: Crease angle (in degrees) with respect to the image; default: 90
      - `-nv`: Number of creases to add vertically; Default: 10
      - `-nh`: Number of creases to add horizontally; default: 10
-     - `--deterministic_angle`: Chooses the angle as a fixed crease angle for all images; default: False
+     - `--deterministic_angle`: Chooses a fixed crease angle for all images; default: False
-     - `--deterministic_vertical`: Adds the number of vertical creases given deterministically to all images; default: False
+     - `--deterministic_vertical`: Adds the given number of vertical creases deterministically to all images; default: False
-     - `--deterministic_horizontal`: Adds the number of horizontal creases given dtereministically to all images; default: False
+     - `--deterministic_horizontal`: Adds the given number of horizontal creases detereministically to all images; default: False

-     Example:
+     **Example:**

      ```bash
      python gen_ecg_images_from_data_batch.py -i my_input_dir -o my_output_dir --wrinkles -ca 45 --deterministic_lead -se 10